HTTP-RPC/Kilo/README.md

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple encoder instances.

 ## BeanAdapter
-The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by a bean as entries in the map, allowing strongly typed data structures to be easily serialized.
+The `BeanAdapter` class provides access to the properties of a Java bean instance via the `Map` interface.
 If a property value is `null` or an instance of one of the following types, it is returned as is:

 * `CharSequence`
 * `Number`